frankshearar/Home/Centrally-managing-NuGet-packages.md

 ### VS experience
 TBD.

+### Open
+* Package nodes cleanup in the CPVMF.
+Options:
+  * If a restore is run at the same folder level as the lock file, the clean up also happens.
+Otherwise edits to lock file are additive unless its update of an existing package version/metadat.
+  * Separate command to do the cleanup?
+(Do not feel good about this).

 ## FAQs

 ### How do I have a given set of package versions for all the projects but a different set for a specific package?